What is Cochrane's COVID-19 Study Register?

 * Automatic term mapping links results for 2019-nCoV, 2019 novel coronavirus, SARS-CoV-2, severe acute respiratory syndrome coronavirus 2

 Trial registry records are sourced from ClinicalTrials.gov and the World Health Organization's International Clinical Trial Registry Platform (ICTRP).
-The National Library of Medicine is the source of PubMed bibliographic records.
+The National Library of Medicine is the source of PubMed bibliographic records; and Cold Spring Harbor Laboratory, BMJ, Yale are the source of medRxiv preprint records.
+We acknowledge the Stephen B. Thacker CDC Library for compiling and providing the medRxiv preprint records.

 Notes on Modifications